Man hopes to paramotor in all 50 states to raise money for charity

 I got to put it on and was surprised at how light it was.

-While Miln is enjoying his journey teaching people about paragliding and inspiring them to support one another, he is learning too.
+While Milne is enjoying his journey teaching people about paragliding and inspiring them to support one another, he is learning too.

 He said, "I think it's been a very good reminder that life is about what you make it."

-Miln has been flying for five years and has more than 500 flight hours.
+Milne has been flying for five years and has more than 500 flight hours.
 His next stop is Florida.